 What data can you get with a Website Profiler?

-What data does the Website Profiler provide?
+What data does the Website Profiler use?

 - Historical clickstream data

-- Google Ads (Keyword planner) search volume
+- Google Ads (Keyword Planner) search volume